vicjor/TDT4140-Eventify/README.md

 # Eventify
-_By Victor Jørgensen, Sjur Wold, Eline Gotaas, Axel Kjønsberg, Katrine Nguyen and Ola Holte_
+_By Victor Jørgensen, Sjur Wold, Eline Gotaas, Axel Kjønsberg, Katrine Nguyen and Ola Holde_

 Eventify is a fictional service developed by Group 33 in the course TDT4140 Programvareutvikling at NTNU.
 The group consists of six members, all 2nd year students at NTNU.